Cannes 2014: 'Goodbye to Language 3D' is Goodbye to Godard's Sanity

 I have been professionally watching movies for 8 years, not long compared to some critics, but in that time I've seen at least 1,000 films at film festivals all over the world, in theaters, on TVs big and small; student films, first-time directors' first features, million dollar Hollywood movies, indies of all shapes and sizes.
 In those 8 years, across all those films, I have never once seen any filmmaker so blatantly, so idiotically, so carelessly let a techno-crane shadow or camera appear in a single shot.
 Even students, in their first year of cinema studies, painstakingly work to hide the camera.
 Only a few docs can get away with letting the camera appear.
 This isn't a "freedom" of filmmaking, this is an utterly baffling misunderstanding of film, as far as I can tell, and an unforgivable and incredibly amateur mistake.
 And this is only one of many amateur choices.

 Somehow this film was playing In Competition at Cannes, which makes absolutely no sense.
 No actually, it does make sense - blind favoritism.
 Jean-Luc Godard is a French filmmaker who is beloved by cinephiles for his French new wave work in the 1960s/70s.
-His films from those days are indeed excellent, and his work today doesn't at all affect or speak to his work from the past (I'm not discrediting any of his past films).
+His films from those days are indeed excellent, and his work today doesn't at all effect or speak to his work from the past (I'm not discrediting any of his past films).
 But it is absurd to pretend that he's still as capable and innovative as he was so many years ago.
 And it's even crazier to think that just because he was a great filmmaker once, he is still a great director now.
 Especially at this age.
 He's out of touch with cinema, and just because he had vision before, doesn't mean he has it now.

 There is a belief that human life is a cycle: we are raised in diapers, and we die in diapers.
 When we're born, we rely on others, and we're smaller than everyone else; when we die, we must rely on others, and we shrink again in size.
 It is my belief that Godard has reverted to back this stage of cinema: his life has cycled from early experimentation, to brilliance and innovation, back to experimentation, and finally where we're at now - childish amateurism.
 Goodbye to Language is essentially the same film that a 10 year old kid makes when you give him a camera.
 It's a random collection of images, shots, people reading books, people pooping, people walking past each other, a dog running around a forest, guns, cars.
 Does it mean something?
 No way.